Oval relief made of Italian Carrara marble, 19th century - portrait of lawyer Francesco Rossignoli

 Description

 Oval bas-relief carved from Italian Carrara marble, 19th century, handcrafted marble portrait of a man depicting lawyer Francesco Rossignoli, President of the Court of Cassation in Casale, married to Pansiotti Severina, inscribed in red on the reverse with a dedication to Manlio Prof. Rauliettiego, the name is quite illegible.
-This bas-relief from Italian Carrara marble, made around the 1870s in northern Italy, can be hung as a wall decoration thanks to two iron rods on the back.
+This bas-relief from Italian Carrara marble, made around the 1870s in northern Italy, can be hung as wall decor thanks to two iron rods on the back.
 This highly decorative carved portrait in Italian marble will look stunning in any interior.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.